Visual Arts (ART)

 ART 452.
 Ceramics IV.
 4 Hours.

 Various techniques with contemporary forms, properties of clay, and firing possibilities.
 Emphasis on special effects in oxidation and reduction.
 Exploration of raku included.
-Course Information: Prerequisite: ART 451 or equivalent.
+Course Information: Prerequisites: ART 451 or equivalent.

 ART 460.
 Topics in Art.
 4 Hours.